PostgreSQL 10 Master-Slave Replication

 A look into the log file tells you if everything worked out as it should.

-And on the master server you can look at your pgrep user with the following command (in the psql terminal):
+And on the master server you can inspect your pgrep user with the following command (in the psql terminal):

 select * from pg_stat_activity where username = 'pgrep' ;